-As discussed in Note 7-"Stock Transactions and Unit Redemptions," the Company entered into the March 2018 Sales Agreement with CF&Co, as the Company's sales agent under the CEO Program.
+As discussed in Note 7-"Stock Transactions and Unit Redemptions," the Company entered into both the March 2018 Sales Agreement and the August 2022 Sales Agreement with CF&Co, as the Company's sales agent under the CEO Program.
 The March 2018 Sales Agreement expired in September 2021.
-During the three months ended March 31, 2022 and 2021, the Company did not sell any shares of Class A common stock under the March 2018 Sales Agreement.
-For the three months ended March 31, 2022 and 2021, the Company was not charged for services provided by CF&Co related to the CEO Program with CF&Co.
-The net proceeds of the shares sold are included as part of "Additional paid-in capital" in the Company's unaudited Condensed Consolidated Statements of Financial Condition.
+During both the three and nine months ended September 30, 2022 and 2021, the Company did not sell any shares of Class A common stock under the March 2018 Sales Agreement or the August 2022 Sales Agreement.
+For both the three and nine months ended September 30, 2022 and 2021, the Company was not charged for services provided by CF&Co related to the CEO Program with CF&Co.
+The net proceeds of any shares sold would be included as part of "Additional paid-in capital" in the Company's unaudited Condensed Consolidated Statements of Financial Condition.

-The Company has engaged CF&Co and its affiliates to act as financial advisors in connection with one or more third-party business combination transactions as requested by the Company on behalf of its affiliates from time to time on specified terms, conditions and fees.
+The Company has engaged CF&Co and affiliates to act as financial advisors in connection with one or more third-party business combination transactions as requested by the Company on behalf of its affiliates from time to time on specified terms, conditions and fees.
 The Company may pay finders', investment banking or financial advisory fees to broker-dealers, including, but not limited to, CF&Co and its affiliates, from time to time in connection with certain business combination transactions, and, in some cases, the Company may issue shares of BGC Class A common stock in full or partial payment of such fees.

 On October 3, 2014, management was granted approval by the Board and Audit Committee to enter into stock loan transactions with CF&Co utilizing equities securities.
 Such stock loan transactions will bear market terms and rates.
-As of March 31, 2022, and December 31, 2021, the Company did not have any Securities loaned transactions with CF&Co.
+As of September 30, 2022, and December 31, 2021, the Company did not have any Securities loaned transactions with CF&Co.
 Securities loaned transactions are included in "Securities loaned" in the Company's unaudited Condensed Consolidated Statements of Financial Condition.

 On May 27, 2016, the Company issued an aggregate of \$300.0 million principal amount of 5.125% Senior Notes.
 In connection with this issuance of the 5.125% Senior Notes, the Company recorded \$0.5 million in underwriting fees payable to CF&Co.
-These fees were recorded as a deduction from the carrying amount of the debt liability, which is amortized as interest expense over the term of the notes.
-Cantor tendered \$15.0 million of such senior notes in the tender offer completed on August 14, 2020, and did not hold such notes as of March 31, 2022.
+These fees were recorded as a deduction from the carrying amount of the debt liability, which was amortized as interest expense over the term of the notes.
+Cantor tendered \$15.0 million of such senior notes in the tender offer for the 5.125% Senior Notes completed on August 14, 2020.
+The 5.125% Senior Notes matured on May 27, 2021.